 The Cabin in the Woods (2011) Directed by Drew Goddard.
 With Kristen Connolly, Chris Hemsworth, Anna Hutchison, Bradley Whitford, Richard Jenkins, Fran Kranz, Amy Acker and Jesse Williams.

-Directed by Drew Goddard and co-written with geek messiah Joss Whedon, it’s abundantly clear from the very get-go that Cabin in the Woods is a teen-slasher movie with a difference.
+Directed by Drew Goddard and co-written with geek messiah Joss Whedon, it’s joyfully clear from the very get-go that Cabin in the Woods is a teen-slasher movie with dual identities.

-Without wanting to give the game away, the last thirty-minutes had my jaw on the floor.
-It hit me where I wasn’t expecting it, and I loved it all the more for doing so.
-As the film breezes forward, it does the polar opposite of your average hack n’ slasher, in as much as it doesn’t run out of ideas, moreover, its ideas begin to multiply and mutate until you’ll just be sat there grinning with glee at the audacity of the execution.
+The last thirty-minutes had my jaw on the floor, hitting me where I wasn’t expecting.
+As the plot breezes forward, it does the polar-opposite of your average hack n’ slasher, in as much its ideas multiply and mutate until we’re grinning at the audacity of the execution.